mreferre/ekstender/README.md

 This is a list of modules, features and configurations that `EKStender` enables on a vanilla EKS cluster (deployed with eksctl):

-- Calico (network policy engine)"
+- Calico (network policy engine)
-- Metrics server"
+- Metrics server
-- CSI EBS drivers"
+- CSI EBS drivers
-- CSI EFS drivers"
+- CSI EFS drivers
-- CSI FSx drivers"
+- CSI FSx drivers
-- ALB ingress controller"
+- ALB ingress controller
-- Cluster autoscaler"
+- Cluster autoscaler
-- Vertical pod autoscaler"
+- Vertical pod autoscaler
-- Kubernetes dashboard"
+- Kubernetes dashboard
-- Prometheus"
+- Prometheus
-- Grafana"
+- Grafana
-- CloudWatch Container Insights"
+- CloudWatch Container Insights
-- AppMesh controller and sidecar injector"
+- AppMesh controller and sidecar injector
 - Demo application ([Yelb](https://github.com/mreferre/yelb))

 In addition to the above, a multi-purpose `eks-admin` Service Account is created: it can be used to login into the Dashboard via grabbing its token.